trojblue/Obsidian-wiki-fix/README.md

 [[something#chapter|displayedTitle]]
 ```

-also audio / pdf and stuff are not supported. only text and image, but they're easy to implement.
+also audio / pdf and stuff are not supported. only text and image, but others are easy to implement.
 Just the fact that I don't use them very often.

 ## Disclaimer